 - For any questions, please contact your Department Chair.

-- Welcome to MTI College!
+- Welcome to Campus, formerly known as MTI College!
 While you may have some worries about starting out your college experience with remote learning, rest assured that we are confident you will find this method of learning rewarding, easy to use, and informative.
-As you will find throughout your time at MTI, we are here to help you succeed and you can count on a personal and helpful response to any request.
+As you will find throughout your time at Campus, we are here to help you succeed and you can count on a personal and helpful response to any request.

 - Once you have registered with the online learning tools, please direct any requests for technical support to TSD@mticollege.edu.